-The reservoir was filled with a mixture of 24 liter $H_2O$ , 40 gr carboxymethyl cellulose carboxymethyl (CMC) and 10 gr sulfate.
+The reservoir was filled with a mixture of 24 liter H_2O , 40 gr carboxymethyl cellulose carboxymethyl (CMC) and 10 gr sulfate.
 The aim of CMC medium was to increase the viscosity of the fluid to an approximately similar level of blood viscosity.
 On the other side, sulfate acted as a contrast agent to increase the signal magnitude.
-For a temperature of $27^{\circ}$ C, the mixture featured a viscosity of 3.5 cP.
+For a temperature of 27° C, the mixture featured a viscosity of 3.5 cP.

-Five different image acquisitions were performed to obtain data with increasing Re numbers.
-The maximum velocities in the obtained data were 1.06, 1.71, 2.26, 3.47 and 4.88 m/s and the corresponding Re numbers were 1223, 1860, 2105, 4636 and 7171, respectively.
-Thus, the flow rates were controlled such that the obtained data first contained laminar flow, then included transitional regions, and finally, consisted of turbulent flow.
-We highlight that the flow model does not account for turbulence, and therefore we acknowledge the model deficiency for high Re numbers.
-Even so, we report the results to demonstrate the capabilities of the methodology under extreme conditions.
-Consideration of turbulence models is matter of current research.
+Three different image acquisitions were performed to obtain data with increasing Re numbers.
+The maximum velocities in the obtained data were 1.06, 1.71 and 2.26 m/s and the corresponding Re numbers were 1223, 1860 and 2105, respectively.
+Thus, the flow rates were controlled such that the obtained data contained laminar flow.
+We highlight that the flow model does not account for turbulence and consideration of turbulence models is matter of current research.

 A 3-D spoiled Gradient-Echo sequence with flow encoding gradients was used for the flow-MRI acquisitions.
 The eddy-current induced background phase was compensated by application of linear phase correction.
-The acquisition parameters were chosen as flip angle: $10^{\circ}$ , time of repetition and echo (TR/TE): 2.6/4.87 ms, field of view (FOV): $[244 \times 244 \times 62]$ mm and voxel size: $[1.4 \times 1.4 \times 1.5]$ mm.
-Furthermore, considering the increasing Re numbers of the measured data, the corresponding VENCs were chosen as 120, 200, 260, 380 and 520 cm/s, respectively.
+The acquisition parameters were chosen as flip angle: 10^o , time of repetition and echo (TR/TE): 2.6/4.87 ms, field of view (FOV): $[244 \times 244 \times 62]$ mm3 and voxel size: $[1.4 \times 1.4 \times 1.5]$ mm3.
+Furthermore, considering the increasing Re numbers of the measured data, the corresponding VENCs were chosen as 120,200 and 260 cm/s, respectively.